gjungb/phantomjs/_posts/documentation/learn/2013-08-26-quick-start.md

 });
 ```

-Because of its rendering features, PhantomJS can be used to [[capture web pages|Screen Capture]], essentially taking a screenshot of the contents.
+Because of its rendering features, PhantomJS can be used to [capture web pages]({{ site.url }}/screen-capture.html), essentially taking a screenshot of the contents.

 The following `loadspeed.js` script loads a specified URL (do not forget the http protocol) and measures the time it takes to load it.